apollographql/apollo-workbench-vscode/docs/setup.md

 The Workbench navigation panel is divided into three sections:

-- **Local supergraph designs.** This lists all of the `.apollo-workbench` files contained in the directory VS Code is opened to.
+- **Local supergraph designs.** This lists all of the supergraph config `.yaml` files contained in the directory VS Code is opened to.
 - **GraphOS supergraphs.** This lists all of the graphs you have access to in GraphOS.
 You can use this list to create a new design based on an existing graph.
   - To populate this list, you need to [authenticate Workbench with Studio](#authenticating-with-graphos).
 - **GraphOS operations.** This lists all of the GraphQL operations associated with whichever **GraphOS graph** is selected.